sgnconnects/compose-to-easypanel/README.md

 The Cli automatically creates an database service if the official image is used, however sometimes you need to provide an custom image, to do that you need to provide and env Variable in your `docker-compose` named `EASYPANEL_DATABASE` with the value of one database service (`postgres`, `mysql`, `mongo`,`redis`)

-you also need to provide an Password env variable if not a random password gets generated
+you also need to provide an Password env variable, otherwise a new one is created

 - Mongo: `MONGO_INITDB_ROOT_PASSWORD: <password>`
 - Postgres: `POSTGRES_PASSWORD: <password>`